pefarrell/pefarrell.github.io/lanczos.md

 Award Presentation
 ==================

-The Prize will be presented at the Ninth European Congress of Mathematics in Seville, July 15–19, 2024.
+The Prize will be presented at the 23rd ECMI Conference on Industrial and Applied Mathematics in Kaunas, 29 June-3 July 2026.
 The recipients will be invited to present their work at the congress.

 Prize Fund
 ==========